|Alma Mater:||Iowa State|

 Office - (405) 325-8336

-Ball has been named Region Assistant Coach of the Year six times on his way to helping OU to six Big 12 Championships in the past eight years and five straight NCAA Regional titles.
+Ball has been named Region Assistant Coach of the Year eight times in his career and has helped OU to 11 Big 12 Championships and 10 straight NCAA Regional titles.

-Ball’s coaching efforts led Oklahoma to strong performances throughout the season on both vault and uneven bars.
+Ball’s coaching efforts led Oklahoma to strong performances throughout the 2015 season on both vault and uneven bars.
 OU captured 11 team titles on vault and 13 on bars while totaling 32 individual event titles combined on the two events.
-Oklahoma set a new program record score on bars (49.625) in a victory over TWU and Southeast Missouri State and added five scores of 49.500 or higher on vault, four of which came in March and April.

 Ball helped lead Oklahoma to the best season in program history in 2014, coaching the Sooners to a first NCAA title, an NCAA Regional championship and a Big 12 title.
 Ball also led a resurgence of the Oklahoma vaulting corps in 2014.
 His Sooners averaged a program-best 49.475 over the course of the season on the event, winning 12 event titles throughout the season.
 OU notched five of the top six scores all-time for an Oklahoma team, including a program-record 49.700 at the NCAA Minneapolis Regional in April.
 Two of Ball's gymnasts were named All-Americans on the event (Maile'ana Kanewa and Haley Scaman), and Scaman posted OU's first perfect 10.0 on the event since 2010 in March.